smol-rs/smol/ARCHITECTURE.md

 [`smol`] is a small, safe and fast concurrent runtime built in pure Rust.
-Its primary goal is to enable M:N concurrency in Rust programs; multiple coroutines can be multiplexed onto a single thread, allowing a server to handle hundreds of thousands (if not millions) of clients at a time. [`smol`] is intended to work on any scale; [`smol`] should work for programs with two coroutines as well as two million.
+Its primary goal is to enable M:N concurrency in Rust programs; multiple coroutines can be multiplexed onto a single thread, allowing a server to handle hundreds of thousands (if not millions) of clients at a time.
+However, [`smol`] can just as easily multiplex tasks onto multiple threads to enable blazingy fast concurrency. [`smol`] is intended to work on any scale; [`smol`] should work for programs with two coroutines as well as two million.

 On an architectural level, [`smol`] prioritizes maintainable code and clarity.
 [`smol`] aims to provide the performance of a modern `async` runtime while still remaining hackable.
 This philosophy informs much of the decisions in [`smol`]'s codebase and differentiate it from other contemporary runtimes.

-On a technical level, [`smol`] is a work-stealing executor built around a one-shot asynchronous event loop.
-It also contains a thread pool for filesystem operations and a reactor for waiting for child processes to finish. [`smol`] itself is a meta-crate that combines the features of numerous subcrates into a single `async` runtime-based package.
+On a technical level, [`smol`] is a [work-stealing] executor built around a [one-shot] asynchronous event loop.
+It also contains a thread pool for filesystem operations and a reactor for waiting for child processes to finish.

-The division is as follows:
+[`smol`] itself is a meta-crate that combines the features of numerous subcrates into a single `async` runtime-based package.

+smol-rs consists of the following crates:

 - [`async-io`] provides a one-shot reactor for polling asynchronous I/O. It is used for registering sockets into `epoll` or another system, then polling them simultaneously.
 - [`blocking`] provides a managed thread-pool for polling blocking operations as asynchronous tasks.
-It is used by many parts of [`smol`] for turning operations that would normally be non-concurrent into concurrent operations.
+It is used by many parts of [`smol`] for turning operations that would normally be non-concurrent into concurrent operations, and vice versa.
 - [`async-executor`] provides a work-stealing executor that is used as the scheduler for an `async` program.
 While the executor isn't as optimized as other contemporary executors, it provides a performant executor implemented in